apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

   * `cyrus-sasl-gssapi-2.1.22-7` or above
   * `cyrus-sasl-plain-2.1.22-7` or above

-If the package manager in your Linux distribution cannot resolve the dependencies automatically when installing the driver, download and manually install the packages.
+The MapR Drill ODBC Driver typically resolves dependencies automatically.
+If not, error messages during the installation indicate that the package manager in your Linux distribution cannot resolve the dependencies automatically.
+In this case, manually install the packages.

 The following table provides a list of the MapR Drill ODBC Driver file locations and descriptions: